PeteChambers/LandmarkID/README.md

 ### Running the app

-Open stalkerapp.xcodeproj with xcode 9.0. you can either install in an iOS device or running the project in the simulator.
+Open LandmarkID.xcodeproj with xcode. you can either install in an iOS device or running the project in the simulator.

 ### User Interface